Is JetBlue’s new Cash + Points flight redemption a good deal?

 There are a number of ways to earn JetBlue points, whether that’s through their own co-branded credit card or flying paid flights.
 However, the easiest way is by collecting transferrable bank points with American Express Membership Rewards, Chase Ultimate Rewards, or Citi ThankYou points.

-- Chase Sapphire Preferred® Card: Earn 80,000 Chase Ultimate Rewards points after spending $4,000 on purchases within the first three months of opening your account.
+- Chase Sapphire Preferred® Card: Earn 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.

-- Chase Sapphire Reserve®: Earn 50,000 Chase Ultimate Rewards points after spending $4,000 on purchases within the first three months of opening your account.
+- Chase Sapphire Reserve®: Earn 50,000 bonus points after you spend $4,000 in the first three months from account opening.

 It’s great that JetBlue has added another way to redeem its points, and it can be a good option if you don’t have enough points in your account to cover the cost of an entire reward flight.
 However, it’s unfortunate that the value can be pretty poor compared to a traditional award flight.
 The ideal time to do a Cash + Points booking is when you don’t have enough points in your account to cover the full cost of a flight and can’t transfer in any points from a transferable points program.